vishnu350/rs-mainspring-winder/README.md

    - Print your housing barrel and plunger part STL/3MF files.
 Size is based on mainspring barrel inner diameter, make sure to select matching sizes.
 In-depth winder size selection guide [here](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring).
    - Print your setter bowl part STL/3MF file, this part should universally work with all housing barrels.
    - Print your staple jig part STL file.
-3. Fashion a stapler pin into an arbour hook with using the staple jig (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base) or watch video [here](https://youtu.be/na0XtIDea9I)), use a metal file to reduce thickness if needed.
-Insert it into the holes on the winder base part based on [this guide](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbour-Hook-to-the-Mainspring).
+3. Fashion a staple pin into an arbour hook with using the staple jig (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base) or watch [video](https://youtu.be/na0XtIDea9I)), use a metal file to reduce thickness if needed.
+Insert it into one of the holes on the winder base part (see [guide](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbour-Hook-to-the-Mainspring)).
 4. Install the appropriate dowel pin for your winder base part:
    - Recommended online purchase links: [AliExpress](https://www.aliexpress.com/item/1005002177332247.html), [Amazon](https://www.amazon.com/dp/B09W5PBHGR).
    - For normal size winder base: 1.5mm/2.0mm (M1.5/M2) diameter dowel pins, 18mm in length.